slimtoolkit/slim/README.md

 ### How can I get around the current USER command limitation?

-If you have a non-root user declared in your Dockerfile you'll need to use a workaround to make sure DockerSlim can minify your image.
+If you have a non-root user declared in your Dockerfile you'll need to use this workaround to make sure DockerSlim can minify your image:

-Option 1:
+Don't add an explicit USER statement in your Dockerfile.

 Explicitly include /etc/passwd when you minify your image with DockerSlim (using the --include-path docker-slim parameter).